mjumbewu/icathack-site/hackathon.md

 ## Mobile Technology Hackathon

+On Tuesday, 20 November we held a [workshop](workshop.html) on uses of mobile computing and telephony devices in appropriate technology work.
+We heard multiple examples of how this tech is being used to empower people in areas of community planning, aggricultural economics, public transportation, natural disaster response, and more.
+We followed up with a brief brainstorming period where we thought of some ideas for new projects and applications that could be developed in this area.

-The Mobile Technology workshop at the International Conference on Appropriate Technology During the hackathon, we will build on the information presented and the ideas developed at the [workshop](workshop.html).
+During the hackathon, we will build on the information presented and the ideas developed at the workshop.
 Technologists from the Pretoria area and from all over the world will collaborate with scholars and practitioners from the appropriate technology conference to start to build projects inspired by the ideas of appropriate technology.

 Please [RSVP](http://icathack.eventbrite.com/).